Sobeston/zig.guide/chapter-4.md

     }
 }
 ```
-Run the command `zig translate-c main.c` to get the equivalent zig code output to your console (stdout).
+Run the command `zig translate-c main.c` to get the equivalent Zig code output to your console (stdout).
 You may wish to pipe this into a file with `zig translate-c main.c > int_sort.zig` (warning for windows users: piping in powershell will produce a file with the incorrect encoding - use your editor to correct this).

 In another file you could use `@import("int_sort.zig")` to make use of this function.